mkeen/EPInterface/README.markdown

 Because I dislike unstable/unreliable PHP extensions, and I feel I can write something just as fast with native PHP, though persistence is admittedly a problem.
 I plan on solving this in a couple of interesting ways though.
-Also, I like avoiding my actual work.
-If you think this project is lame, please fuck off silently.

 Wanna Talk Shop?
 ----------------